-Methods to accomplish payment include both telephone and online services.
-VSU accepts the following payment forms - all of them may be used to secure registration, but in all cases, full payment is required: cash, personal check, money order, travelet's check, credit card (Visa, MasterCard, or Discover), university emergency loans (separate qualifications required), completed and fully authorized financial aid (meaning all promissory notes have been signed for loans).
+VSU accepts the following payment forms - all of them may be used to secure registration, but in all cases, full payment is required: cash, personal check, ACH direct payment (online webcheck), money order, traveler's check, online credit card (MasterCard, Discover, or American Express), university short-term loans (separate qualifications required), completed and fully authorized financial aid (meaning all promissory notes have been signed for loans).
+Credit card payments are accepted only online through the Banner student information system.